[Nikon D5, Sigma 120-300mm ƒ/2.8 DG OS HSM | S, ISO 5000, ƒ/5.6, 1/250]

-If you don’t know what you are looking for to capture in a moment then the odds are pretty good you will not capture that moment.
+If you don’t know what you want to capture in a moment, then the odds are that you will not capture that moment.

-Capturing the moment when all the dancers are in time together and all their body parts, hands and feet, are in sync is difficult to do.
-As you can tell I have a definite moment in dance numbers that I am looking for.
+It is difficult to capture the moment when all the dancers are in time together, and all their body parts, hands, and feet are in sync.
+As you can tell, I have a definite moment in dance numbers that I am looking for.

-Peak moments with people almost always are where I can see their expressions and the expression brings more to the photo.
-I remember studying cowboy art of Russell and Remington.
-The biggest difference of their work as compared to other western artists was in the details of the expressions of their characters.
+Peak moments with people almost always are where I can see their expressions, and the word brings more to the photo.
+I remember studying the cowboy art of Russell and Remington.
+The most significant difference between their work compared to other western artists was in the details of the expressions of their characters.

-One of the photos I took even my daughter’s friends had fun with by creating meme where the reference to this photo of Aunt Eller chewing out Ali Hakim looks a lot like Michelangelo’s painting of The Creation of Adam on the Ceiling of the Sistine Chapel.
-My point here, pun intended, is that great moments are what artists throughout history have captured.
+One of the photos I took, even my daughter’s friends, had fun with by creating a meme where the reference to this photo of Aunt Eller chewing out Ali Hakim looks a lot like Michelangelo’s painting of The Creation of Adam on the Ceiling of the Sistine Chapel.
+My point here, pun intended, is that significant moments are what artists throughout history have captured.

-You want to know what you need to capture, then study the master painters.
-The more you become familiar with these iconic images the more you will recognize those moments in real life.
+If you want to know what you need to capture, then study the master painters.
+The more you become familiar with these iconic images, the more you will recognize those real-life moments.

-Now laughter and smiles are a good thing to always look for, but please don’t try and make all your photos “happy”.
-This is the fastest track to looking fake if you over do it.
-You will have a coverage that looks like the “Stepford Wives” movie.
+Now laughter and smiles are a good thing to always look for, but please don’t try and make all your photos “happy.”
+This is the fastest track to looking fake if you overdo it.
+You will have coverage that looks like the “Stepford Wives” movie.

-In a musical the actors are doing all they can to over emphasize moments.
-In real life you must really pay attention to people and feel the emotional state they are in.
+In a musical, the actors do all they can to over-emphasize moments.
+In real life, you must really pay attention to people and feel their emotional state.
 This will help you anticipate moments.

-Being easily deceived or tricked, and too willing to believe everything that other people say means you are gullible.
-The reason you are easily deceived is you haven’t taken the time to observe people and pick up on those body language moments that tip you off.
+Being easily deceived or tricked and too willing to believe everything other people say means you are gullible.
+You are easily deceived because you haven’t taken the time to observe people and pick up on those body language moments that tip you off.

 All I can say is you must immerse yourself into storytelling.
-Watch movies, musicals and plays and these will give you insights.
+Watch movies, musicals, and plays, which will give you insights.
 To see moments study the masters in the arts.